haojiang2026/Design/README.md

-# Reproducibility Code for the Simulation Study
+# A Bayesian adaptive randomized phase I/II design for immunotherapy trials

 This repository contains the R code required to reproduce the simulation results presented in the manuscript.